ReproNim/OHBMEducation-2022/Exercise/README.md

 You can "publish" this dataset by pushing it back to your GitHub repo, where it can be citable, and accessible by others.
 ```
+$ git push
+Username for 'https://github.com': "Your_GitHub_username"
+Password for 'https://dnkennedy@github.com': "Your_GitHub_token"
 ```